 Consumer guarantees and warranties

-Most products and services people buy or hire come with automatic consumer guarantees that the goods or service work and do what they claim to do.
+Most products and services people buy or hire come with automatic consumer guarantees – goods or services work and do what they claim to do.

 A warranty is different.
 It is a voluntary promise to consumer from the seller, manufacturer or supplier.
 Warranties are separate but they don't replace consumer guarantees.